2026 EcoFaith Summit of the Upper Midwest

 Morning Gathering and Action Stations

-We gather to listen, share with one another, be challenged, and ignited for community with our constellation of speakers to who are engaged in community organizing for neighbors and Creation: Rev. Kristen Glass-Perez, Campus Ministry Pastor and author, Hungry for Hope; Brooke Elness, High School EcoFaith Leader; Eóin Small, director, Rise & Repair; Lacy Tooker-Kirkevold, Young Adult Organizer ; Minister JaNaé Bates, Co-Executive Director, ISAIAH MN.
+We gather to listen, share with one another, be challenged, and ignited for community with our constellation of speakers to who are engaged in community organizing for neighbors and Creation: Rev. Kristen Glass Perez, Campus Ministry Pastor and author, Hungry for Hope; Brooke Elness, High School EcoFaith Leader; Eóin Small, organizer, Rise & Repair; Lacy Tooker-Kirkevold, Young Adult Organizer ; Minister JaNaé Bates, Co-Executive Director, ISAIAH MN.

 Live Artist Rev. Paul Oman will enhance the Summit worship through painting the Easter story of the Road to Emmaus.
 Spoken Word Artist Joe Davis will share his spoken word of gospel, inspiring fire-y hope and action.